 Interesting Fact – By the time the player finds him, Vendrick has gone completely hollow.
 He still wears the King’s Crown and carries the Ruler’s Sword.

 4. Throne Watcher and Defender

 Interesting Fact – The Defender and Watcher are both said to be waiting for something.
-From their roles and positions, it seems most likely that they are awaiting someone who is strong enough to take the Throne of Want, and they have stood beside this Throne for ages.
+From their roles and positions, it seems most likely that they are awaiting someone strong enough to take the Throne of Want, and they have stood beside this Throne for ages.

 Interesting Fact – Nashandra was born of the Dark with an insatiable lust for strength.
-She was tiniest of the shards of Manus.
+She was the tiniest of the shards of Manus.
 Precisely due to its size, this piece was the first to restore its form.

 2. Burnt Ivory King

 Here come the two hardest bosses in all of Dark Souls 2.
 The Burnt Ivory King is very difficult because of the sword attacks he does.
 He does this spinning attack where crystals emerge from the ground and damage you when he hits the floor.
 Some might say his moves were almost identical to Knight Artorious from Dark Souls.
 When you beat him, you get the 2nd crown.

 Interesting Fact – The Ivory King was once the highest-ranking knight from the land of Formosa.
 He had a reputation for being proud, ever-merciful, and the first to swing his sword in times of need.